GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits: Experiments

 \subsection{Non-indexable RMAB}

 Let us first compare the proposed GINO-Q learning with the Whittle-index-based learning algorithms in a non-indexable RMAB.
 Both WIBQ and Neurwin assume that the given RMAB is indexable because the Whittle index policy is only defined for indexable RMABs.
 However, determining the indexability of an RMAB can be challenging, particularly in the absence of system knowledge.
 What happens if we apply a Whittle-index-based learning algorithm to a non-indexable problem?
-To answer this question, we constructed a non-indexable RMAB and assessed the performances of GINO-Q and WIBQ in this setting.
-Each arm of this RMAB has 6 states and the transition probabilities among states are as illustrated in Figure \ref{fig:nonWI}.
-The reward function is defined as $r(1,1)=-10, r(1,0)=-4, r(2,1)=r(2,0) = 4$ and $r(s,1)=0, r(s,0)=-2$ for $s\in \{3,4,5,6\}$.
-Let $\mathcal{E}_\lambda$ denote the set of states in which action 0 is optimal for the single-arm problem $J_i(\lambda)$.
-It can be verified that $1\in \mathcal{E}_\lambda$ for $-4\le \lambda \le 2$ and $1\notin \mathcal{E}_\lambda$ for $\lambda<-4$ and $\lambda > 2$.
-Hence the set $\mathcal{E}_\lambda$ does not expand monotonically as $\lambda$ increases, implying that the arm is not indexable.
+To answer this question, we constructed a non-indexable RMAB with arms as defined in Example 1 and assessed the performances of GINO-Q and WIBQ in this setting.